lsst-sqre/sqr-000/index.rst

    An extended syntax for the ``authors`` key is planned.

 version:
-   Version.
-Use Semvar, e.g., 1.0, including .dev, as necessary This version string should correspond to the git tag when the document is published on Zenodo
+   Use semantic versioning, e.g., '1.0', including '.dev', as necessary.
+   This version string should correspond to the git tag when the document is published on Zenodo_.

    Example of a '1.0' release: